lucascalvet/2021_22_CPD/assign1/doc/rel.md

 | 2600 | 2564.582 |
 | 3000 | 3991.616 |

-We can easily see that Python is much, much slower than C++ regarding this operations.
+We can easily see that Python is much, much slower than C++ regarding these operations.
 For a matrix of 3000 by 3000, Python takes 250 times more seconds than C++.

 ### Python Line Multiplication